armdevvel/mxe-SHARED/README.md

 ## Supported Toolchains

-  * Runtime: Clang disguised as MinGW-w64
+  * Runtime: LLVM (Clang)
   * Host Triplets:
     - `armv7-w64-mingw32`

-This version of MXE is meant for specifically WoA32 porting only, but to just add more, it's unstable, so packages will not build properly (Especially being that MinGW is NOT GCC.
-It is Clang.).
-For Aarch64 development (for NOW), head over to [the Aarch64 development repos](https://github.com/aarch64devel/mxe).
-For stable(-ish) ARM32 development (for NOW), head over to the [STABLE repo](https://github.com/armdevvel/mxe).
+This version of MXE is meant for specifically Windows on ARM32 porting only, but to just add on to it, ports can be unstable, so some packages may not build properly.
+For Aarch64 development, check [the Aarch64 development repos](https://github.com/aarch64devel/mxe) once they're updated again.

 ## Setting up